 We are fortunate to have a small but talented team of flower arrangers at St Paul’s.
 New members are always gladly welcomed to help with weekly and special-event flowers.
 We are happy to train people who aren’t experienced arrangers but feel they can be creative.
 Please contact Sarah Eadie for further information.

 Weekly flowers: each week, with the exception of Advent and Lent, we have three arrangements on display – one in front of the altar, one in the Lady Chapel and one in the porch.
 At major festivals such as Christmas and Easter we make additional pedestal and windowsill arrangements.

 Special events: we are happy to prepare special displays and arrangements for weddings.
 We are also able to offer specific arrangements for funerals, but as these are often midweek and can be at relatively short notice, it is dependent upon the availability of arrangers.

-Easter lilies: Easter 2016 saw the second Easter-lily display beneath the east window at St Paul’s.
-Each of the 71 stems was given in memory of someone, and the names of those remembered were displayed among the lilies.
+Easter lilies: Easter 2018 saw the fourth Easter-lily display beneath the east window at St Paul’s.
+Each of the stems was given in memory of someone, and the names of those remembered were displayed among the lilies.
 As well as looking beautiful, the arrangement is a poignant reminder of the powerful Easter message: that the death and resurrection of Jesus offers each person the gift of eternal life.

 A lily can be requested and a donation made (minimum £3.50) at any time during the year, and the name will be included in the following Easter display.
 Please give your donation to Katy Palacio in the parish office; cheques should be made payable to ‘St Matthew’s PCC’.
 Do use a gift-aid envelope if you can.
 Any surplus gifts are allocated to the Building for Life fund.